-“Introduce a Girl to Engineering Day” was on February 25, 2016 and to celebrate we’ve curated a list of some inspiring women in engineering—right here in the Bay Area.
+“Introduce a Girl to Engineering Day” is on February 22, 2018 and to celebrate we’ve curated a list of some inspiring women in engineering—right here in the Bay Area.

 Alishia Ballard, civil engineer